-GSM signs and symptoms may begin to bother you during the years leading up to menopause, or it may not become a problem until several years into menopause.
+GSM signs and symptoms may begin to bother you during the years leading up to menopause, or they may not become a problem until several years into menopause.
 Although the condition is common, not all menopausal women experience GSM.
 Regular sexual activity, with or without a partner, can help you maintain healthy vaginal tissues.

 - No vaginal births.
-Researchers have observed that women who have never given birth vaginally are more likely to develop GSM than women who have had vaginal deliveries.
+Researchers have observed that women who have never given birth vaginally are more likely to develop GSM symptoms than women who have had vaginal deliveries.

 - No sexual activity.
 Sexual activity, with or without a partner, increases blood flow and makes your vaginal tissues more elastic.

 Genitourinary syndrome of menopause increases your risk of: